How to Link the Three Financial Statements (Explained)

 Visual Flow Summary

-• Net Income → Top of Cash Flow from Operations
+• Net Income flows to the top of Cash Flow from Operations

-• Depreciation (from OpEx) → Added back in CFO
+• Depreciation (from OpEx) is added back in CFO

-• Net Change in Cash → Updates Cash account
+• Net Change in Cash updates the Cash account

-• Ending balances become beginning balances for next period
+• Ending balances become beginning balances for the next period

 Common Follow-Up Questions